paritytech/polkadot-staking-miner/README.md

 $ polkadot-staking-miner --help
 ```

-### Monitor
+### Monitor (multi-phase, single-paged - legacy)

-To "mine solutions" and earn rewards, use a command like the following.
+To "mine solutions" and earn rewards, use a command like the following for a multi-phase (legacy) node.
 Please try this on a dev-chain before using real funds because it's
 possible to lose money.